-Criteria Terms Homeowner eligibility criteria and documentation requirements a) Homeowner must be a natural person or trustee of a living trust that holds title to the property.
+Criteria Terms Homeowner eligibility criteria and documentation requirements Image: specific to the program a) Homeowner must be a natural person or trustee of a living trust that holds title to the property.
 Heirs, equitable owners, and successors-in-interest, as that term is defined in section 1024.31 of Title 12 of the Code of Federal Regulations (12 CFR 1024.31), meet this ownership requirement.
 A loan secured by a manufactured home, or a contract for deed (also known as a land contract) may fall within this definition. b) Homeowner must have experienced a Qualified Financial Hardship after January 21, 2020 (including a hardship that began before January 21, 2020 but continued after that date). c) Homeowner must currently own and occupy the property as their primary residence and be located in Pennsylvania. d) Homeowner must agree to provide all necessary documentation to satisfy program guidelines within timeframes established by the State, including self-attestation. f) The original, unpaid principal balance of the homeowner's first mortgage or housing loan, at the time of origination, was not greater than the conforming loan limits in effect at time of origination.
 The program has been designed to minimize onerous documentation requirements on applicants.
 The program will rely on applicant self-attestations, use of proxy data, and third-party data sources to the maximum extent practicable.
-Applicants will be required to sign attestations for financial hardship and the program will rely on self-reported socially disadvantaged status.
-The income self-attestation plus a data proxy will be used to determine income eligibility.
-Applicants will be required to submit photo identification and sign program forms including acknowledgements, third-party consent and release, subrogation agreement, and may collect the most recent mortgage/home loan statements demonstrating delinquency, and delinquency notices/bills for property charges not in escrow which may be eligible under the program.
-Loan eligibility criteria specific to the program N/A Form of assistance Assistance will be structured as a non-recourse grant recoverable in the event of fraud or overpayment.
+Applicants will be required to sign attestations for financial hardship and the program forms including acknowledgements, third-party consent and release, subrogation agreement, and may collect the most recent mortgage/home loan statements demonstrating delinquency, and delinquency notices/bills for property charges not in escrow which may be eligible under the program.
+Form of assistance Assistance will be structured as a non-recourse grant recoverable in the event of fraud or overpayment.
 Criteria Terms Payment requirements Funds will be paid directly to the utility provider or other applicable third-party authorized to collect eligible charges.